Sequel of the theme The First Neolithic Tribes in Eastern Europe

-The first Neolithic culture on the Left Bank Country of the Ukraine in the 5th mill BC was the Sursk-Dnieper culture, which was formed on the basis of the Mesolithic and on more eastern culture arriving probably from the Azov Sea area.
-It existed 1–1.5 thousand years and was dissolved in later cultures (Arkheologiya Ukrainskoy SSR.
-Tom 1.
-Pervobytnaya arkheologiya.
-1985: 139).
-Ethnicity of the creators of this culture is difficult to determine.
-Perhaps it was some kind of North Caucasian tribes, which were pressed by the Indo-Europeans moved from the South Caucasus.
-Seeping under the pressure of the Türks to the Middle Dnieper region, the Indo-Europeans could not pass the Siversky Donets basin, so they can be connected with the Dnieper-Donets culture, one of the block of the comb-stroke ware culture, which appeared on the Left Bank in the valleys of the Donets River after the Sursk-Dnieper culture in the 5th mill BC.
+The interposition of the areas of dissemination of cultures suggests that the Indo-Europeans came first to the lower reaches of the Don, from where all Neolithic cultures were spread.
+The Finno-Ugrians followed them, and then those and others were pushed aside to the north and northwest by the Türks.
+The first Neolithic culture on the Left Bank of Ukraine in the 5th millennium BC. was the Sursk-Dnieper culture, which was formed on the basis of the Mesolithic and more Eastern culture (came perhaps from the region of the Azov Sea region).
+Having existed for 1–1.5 thousand years, it seemed to dissolve in later cultures.
+[Arkheologiya Ukrainskoy SSR.
+1985: 139].
+The ethnicity of the creators of this culture is difficult to determine.
+Probably, these were some North Caucasian tribes, which were oppressed by Indo-Europeans during their movement to the Dnieper.
+Retreating under the pressure of the Turks in the area of the middle Dnieper, the Indo-Europeans could not pass the Seversky Donets basin.
+So we can associate with them the Dnieper-Donets culture, one of the blocks of Combed-stroke-ornamented ware cultures (CSWC).
+It appeared on the Left Bank Ukraine in the Donets River valleys after the Sursk-Dnieper culture in the 5th mill.
+BC.
 In time, the tribes of the Dnieper-Donets culture moved further northward and northwestward.
-According D. Telegin, they raised up along the rivers Dnieper, Sozh, Pripyat and almost reached their upper streams (TElEGIN D.Ya.
-1968: 62).
-The population of this culture stayed in the Southern Ukraine about a thousand years until the middle of the 4th mill BC.
-But in northern Ukraine and Belarus, this culture disappears only in the middle-end of the 3rd mill BC after 2 – 2.5 thousand years of the existence (FORMOZOV A.A.
-1977: 189).
-However, according to experts, the cultures of the comb-stroke ware participated in the formation of the Třynec culture that existed in the basin of the Pripyat and the surrounding areas (TElEGIN D.Ya.
-1990-2: 94).
+According to D. Telegin, they raised up along the rivers Dnieper, Sozh, Pripyat and almost reached their upper streams [TElEGIN D.Ya.
+1968: 62].
+The population of this culture stayed in Southern Ukraine for about a thousand years until the middle of the 4th mill BC.
+But in northern Ukraine and Belarus, this culture disappears only in the middle-end of the 3rd mill BC after 2 – 2.5 thousand years of existence [TElEGIN D.Ya.
+1968: 199].
+However, according to experts, the cultures of the comb-stroke ware participated in the formation of the Třynec culture that existed in the basin of the Pripyat and the surrounding areas [TElEGIN D.Ya.
+1990-2: 94].

 The space of the Dnieper-Donets culture coincides with settlement areas of the Indo-Europeans, but its identification with Indo-Europeans, except vocabulary of productive forms of management, is as if contradicted by anthropological facts.
 As the Indo-Europeans came to Eastern Europe from the Southern Caucasus, they obviously had to belong to the anthropological type of Asia Minor.
-However the people of the Dnieper-Donets culture had complexes of all the of Caucasian race.
+However, the people of the Dnieper-Donets culture had complexes of all the of the Caucasian race.
 In particular, D. Telegin indicated that the people of this culture belonged to a later Cro-Magnon type, that is they were aborigines of the southern part of Eastern Europe:

 So, having headed local tribes and imposed them their more perfect language, the Indo-Europeans gradually disappeared themselves among people of Proto-European type, but their mentality and outlook continued to exist for a few more millennia.

 A numerous groups of Pit-Comb Ware cultures existed simultaneously with the Dnieper-Donets Culture in the basin of the Volga and the Oka River.
-Some clans of these cultures entered the valleys of the Seym, Desna, Psel, Sula, and Donets Rivers and reached the region of actual suburbs of the cities of Voronezh and Tambov.
+Some clans of these cultures entered the valleys of the Seym, Desna, Psel, Sula, and Donets Rivers and reached the region of modern suburbs of the cities of Voronezh and Tambov.
 The Pit-Comb Ware Cultures were the descendants of local Mesolithic cultures but pottery manufacture was brought there from the outside, probably from south: